 Nail your current job and be seen as someone who is looking for more and who wants to make a difference in moving the organization to the next level.

 And don’t ask permission; empower yourself and just do it to reach that president’s status.

 I speak of this constantly because it is so critical in terms of how one is perceived.
 You must stand-out from others not fit into the herd.
 “How can I do this differently?” should be the question that drives your action.

 Be contrarian.
-Do the opposite to what others are doing.
+Do the opposite of what others are doing.
 Find a new box to play in.

 Pass it on to your colleagues who were with you in whatever journey is attracting the attention.